Master of Science in Counseling – Program Mission, Goals and Student Outcomes

 Counseling graduates of the Johns Hopkins School of Education will be prepared to:

-- Facilitate the growth and development of school-age children and/or mental health within the framework prescribed by the Council for the Accreditation of Counseling and Related Educational Programs) and the American School Counselors Association’s (ASCA) National Standards (academic development, career development, and personal/social development)
+- Facilitate the growth and development of school-age children and/or mental health within the framework prescribed by the American School Counselors Association’s (ASCA) National Standards (academic development, career development, and personal/social development)

 - Serve as advocates and leaders in educational and/or mental health settings